sayerhs/cpl/docs/source/user/installation.rst

 guide recommends the use of `Anaconda Python Distribution
 <http://docs.continuum.io/anaconda/index>`_.
 This distribution provides a
-comprehensive set of python packages necessary to get up and running with PyCaelus.
+comprehensive set of python packages necessary to get up and running with CPL.

 The default installation instructions use Python v3.6.
-However, PyCaelus is designed to work with both Python v2.7 and Py3k versions.
+However, CPL is designed to work with both Python v2.7 and Py3k versions.

 Install Anaconda